hack4island/xretail/README.md

 # xretail

-An universal mobile application for store and retail inventory.
+An universal mobile machine learning application for store and retail inventory.